Linuxbrew/brew/.github/ISSUE_TEMPLATE.md

 - [ ] Ran `brew update` and retried your prior step?
 - [ ] Ran `brew doctor`, fixed as many issues as possible and retried your prior step?
 - [ ] If you're seeing permission errors tried running `sudo chown -R $(whoami) $(brew --prefix)`?
+- [ ] Confirmed this is problem with Homebrew/brew and not specific formulae?
+If it's a formulae-specific problem please file this issue at https://github.com/Homebrew/homebrew-core/issues/new

 _You can erase any parts of this template not applicable to your Issue._